CTSRD-CHERI/cheribuild/README.md

 ## Supported operating systems
 `cheribuild.py` has been tested and should work on FreeBSD 11 and 12.
 On Linux, Ubuntu 16.04/18.04/20.04, Debian 10 and OpenSUSE Tumbleweed are supported.
-Ubuntu 14.04 may also work but is no longer tested. macOS 10.14 and newer is also supported.
+Ubuntu 14.04 may also work but is no longer tested. macOS 10.14 and newer is also supported, but macOS 11 is currently *not supported* and attempting to build using it will likely hang your machine and require a reboot.

 # Pre-Build Setup
 #### macOS